 There are a few examples of microphones particularly good for a specific recording of an instrument, based on its frequency response.
 Take the Shure SM57 for instance, as it is particularly good for instruments like snare drums.
 Snares frequencies resides around 150 Hz to 250 Hz range, right where the SM57 frequency chart shows that it’s flat or neutral.
 Besides that, it’s a dynamic microphone, extremely resistant and can withstand a lot of sound pressure.

 Another great example is the BETA 58A, also Shure’s.
-It’s frequency range within 2 kHz to 10 kHz make it a great choice for vocals, as it adds brightness and intelligibility to the voices.
+It’s enhanced frequency range within 2 kHz to 10 kHz make it a great choice for vocals, as it adds brightness and intelligibility to the voices.

 How acoustic treatment affects the mix